 Summer Earth Adventures

 Join us for a fun filled summer by exploring Aullwood’s natural habitats in Summer Earth Adventures classes.
 Summer Earth Adventures are week-long half day programs that take place in June, July and August at the Center and Farm.
 SEA classes offer exciting hands-on activities that enable children to discover the world of nature and farming and explore the many natural habitats at Aullwood including woodland, marsh, pond, stream, prairie and farm.
 Children might meet a hawk, assist with farm chores, search for water critters or watch a butterfly emerge from a chrysalis.
-Read about recent Summer Earth Adventures offerings in the SEA 2017 Catalog.
-Classes fill quickly, so register early!
+Find out more in the Summer Earth Adventures 2018 catalog and register today as classes fille quickly!